 Straight Coat

 Finally, we have the straight coat – these pups inherit their coat type mostly from the Cavalier King Charles Spaniel.
 Regardless if you’ve got a Cavapoo or a Cavachon, these pups are likely to shed some hair.
 This means that regular brushing is strongly recommended to minimize shedding.
 By the way, if you don’t brush out the loose dog hair, it can also lead to knots, tangles, and ultimately matted hair.
 So, for these pups, we also recommend daily brushing sessions to keep their coats healthy and beautiful.
-On the other hand, thanks to the Poodle and Bichon Frise genes, they generally don’t shed as much as purebred Cavaliers!
+Nonetheless, thanks to the Poodle and Cavalier genes, both Cavapoos and Cavachons with straight coats will likely be an okay choice for people who have mild to moderate allergies.

 shihtzu straight coat